 Even if you don’t have a business or accounting or financial background, you would have heard the terms assets and liabilities.
 These terms are mostly in use in the financial and accounting world but are often used in non-financial context as well.
 Their non-financial use we will discuss later.
 But, talking about their financial use, they are the most important terms for businessmen.
 Therefore, understanding the meaning, importance, and application of assets vs liabilities is crucial to managing a business properly.
 To understand the meaning, importance, and application of assets vs liabilities, we need to see their differences.

 Following are the differences between assets vs liabilities:

 Assets are the items that a company owns or has the right to use.
-These assets carry a specific value and a company can use them to pay a debt or any obligation.
-Liabilities, on the other hand, are an obligation for a business or an individual that they need to pay in the future.
+These assets carry a specific value, and a company can use them to pay a debt or any obligation.
+On the other hand, Liabilities are an obligation for a business or an individual that they need to pay in the future.

-Assets are a company’s financial resources that will provide economic benefits to a company eventually.
+Assets are a company’s financial resources that will eventually provide economic benefits to a company.
 They help in generating revenue for a company.
-Liabilities, on the other hand, are the financial obligations that a company needs to pay sometime in the future.
+On the other hand, Liabilities are the financial obligations that a company needs to pay sometime in the future.